midnight-build/CallistoFx-Signal-Follower/Readme.md

 ## Requirements

-- A VPS running **Ubuntu 22.04 or 24.04 LTS**, at least 2GB RAM
+- A VPS running **Ubuntu 22.04 or 24.04 LTS**.
+This guide walks through getting one for free on Oracle Cloud's Always Free tier — see Step 1 below — but any Ubuntu VPS works the same way from Step 3 onward.
 - An MT5 broker account — **use a demo account until you trust the setup**
 - A Telegram account that's already a member of the signal channel(s)
+- A debit or credit card, only for identity verification when creating the Oracle Cloud account (see Step 1 — this bot itself runs entirely on free-tier resources, no charge)
-- About 45–60 minutes for the initial setup (mostly waiting for downloads/installs)
+- About 60–90 minutes for the initial setup (mostly waiting for downloads/installs)

 You don't need to know how to code to follow this guide — just how to copy/paste commands into a terminal.

+**A note on RAM:** the free Oracle Cloud shape this guide uses has only 1GB of RAM, which is tight for running Wine + MT5 + the bridge + the bot all at once.
+Step 2 adds a swap file to compensate — don't skip it.
+If you're using your own VPS instead and it already has 2GB+ RAM, you can skip Step 2.

 ---